royw/appimage-updater/docs/usage.md

 - `set`: Update a configuration setting
 - `reset`: Reset all settings to defaults
 - `show-effective`: Show effective configuration for a specific application
+- `update`: Rewrite configuration files based on current rules and defaults

 **Options:**